-In the following, we first investigate how unit donation schemes affect average donations and which of the three features associated with unit donations are driving the effect.
-Next, we conduct a similar analysis for the extensive margin, i.e., the propensity that individuals give to the charity.
-The extensive margin offers additional evidence on how the donation schemes alter individual behavior, but it is also an interesting metric to evaluate the effectiveness of unit donation schemes in itself: Even if there is no effect on revenue in the short term, an increase in the donor base tends to support future fundraising (Landry et al., 2010).
+To address our main research objectives and compare our predictions about treatment effects with the experimental evidence, we first investigate how the small and the large unit donation schemes affect average donations compared with the money scheme and which of the three steps connecting the money with the unit scheme are driving treatment effects, if any.
+We then conduct a similar analysis for the extensive margin, i.e., the propensity that individuals give to the charity.
+The extensive margin offers additional evidence on whether and how the donation schemes alter individual behavior, but is also an interesting metric in itself: Even if the unit donation scheme has no effect on revenue in the short term, an increase in the donor base tends to support future fundraising (Landry et al., 2010).
 Finally, we combine the results on average donations and the extensive margin with further exploratory analyses to better understand the underlying mechanisms at work.